-Income Protection is a type of insurance that pays you a regular income if you're unable to work due to illness or injury.
-It helps cover essential costs like your mortgage, bills and everyday living expenses while you recover.
+Income Protection is a type of insurance that pays a regular income if you’re unable to work due to illness or injury.
+It’s designed to help cover essential costs like your mortgage, rent, bills and everyday living expenses while you recover.

 You can choose how long the cover pays out—anything from 1 or 2 years to right up until retirement age, depending on the policy.
 The longer the benefit period, the more comprehensive the cover.

 Yes, Income Protection is especially important if you're self-employed, as you won’t receive Statutory Sick Pay or any employer benefits.
 It can provide a financial safety net if you’re unable to work.
+The way income is assessed can differ, so advice is especially valuable here.

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.